ASNA/AVR-ASP.NET-Amyuni/README.md

 * The `PrintTest.vr` shown here is only an example--there are probably many other ways to print your report.
 However, the pattern shown here is a proven, simple pattern to use.
 * The DB object in `PrintTest.vr` is exclusive to the `PrintTest` class and will therefore create a dedicated IBM i job for the duration of the report.
 To avoid this, use the `SingletonDB` pattern to pass a previously-instanced DB object into the `PrintTest` class's constructor.
 * This example performs the print task during the code-behind's postback--causing a delay for the user while the report is being printed.
 For larger reports is might be better to engineer a queue-like process that accepts a request for a report, queues it to the server, and then returns control immediately to the user.
 Once the PDF is created the app could send an email to the user with either a link to prepared PDF or the PDF itself (if the PDF isn't too large).
+* The print file this example uses is in the CustList2-rrintfile folder in APD format.
+The data file it uses is Examples/CMastNewL2 and that file is in the ASNA Examples database.

 ### Referencing the Amyuni ActiveX COM object